 Upflow Sludge Blanket Filtration (USBF®)

-ECOfluid’s proprietary USBF® technology delivers high treatment efficiency, including biological nutrient removal (BNR), with very competitive capital and operating costs.
-The technology and components can be delivered as self-contained package plants or site constructed for larger capacity installations.
+ECOfluid’s proprietary USBF® technology delivers high wastewater treatment efficiency, including biological nutrient removal (BNR), with very competitive capital and operating costs.
+The technology and components can be delivered as self-contained package plants or they can be site constructed for larger capacity installations.